2 days · Culture lovers

 Theater im Pfalzbau and the City Museum

-A stroll leads to the Theater im Pfalzbau, one of the largest touring theatres in Germany, and to the City Museum in the Rathaus-Center, which tells the young, BASF-shaped history of a city founded only in 1853.
+A stroll leads to the Theater im Pfalzbau, one of the largest touring theaters in Germany, and to the City Museum in the Rathaus-Center, which tells the young, BASF-shaped history of a city founded only in 1853.

 - 19:00 - 21:30